markey/ai-companion/README.md

 ## AI Companion Chrome Extension

-This is a Chrome extension that provides a quick and easy way to access to GPT-3 from within your browser.
+This is a Chrome extension that provides a quick and easy way to access GPT-3 from within your browser.
 It can be used as a handy alternative to the OpenAI Playground that is always available and doesn't require you to open a new tab.

 AI Companion uses the OpenAI GPT-3 API with your own API key ("Bring your own key").